sumobits/sumobits-restaurant/README.md

 - Run
 `yarn run service` or `npm run service`
 - Verify
-Open browser and navigate to `http:\\localhost:3000\charter`.
+Open browser and navigate to `http:\\localhost:3000`.
-If you see welcome Charter you are good to start the client.
+If you see welcome screen you are good to start the client.

 ### Client